g4ry5haw/BE-barbershop-booking/README.md

 ### Installing

-Fork and clone this repository for the front-end
+Fork and clone this repository for the back-end

 Run `npm install` to install all dependencies